How to discuss current events with your students in the classroom

 While formal debate can be a worthwhile exercise in logical argumentation and in demonstrating knowledge, it is not as well suited to an initial exploration of current events.
 Because debates with assigned sides are inherently competitive, they can give students “tunnel vision,” where they shut out any perspectives that don’t support their side.
 This could be a missed opportunity for students to examine many sides of an argument.

-Kialo Edu may have a rigid pro/con structure, but how you choose to employ it is quite flexible.
-In cases where the issue is particularly controversial, or where some students would be in a clear minority, you might consider using an Anonymous Discussion to take off some of the pressure.
+In cases where the issue is particularly controversial, or where some students would be in a clear minority, you might consider using an Anonymous Discussion in Kialo Edu to take off some of the pressure.
 You might also explore our Multi-Thesis debates — giving students more than one possible option to agree or disagree over!

 4. Cultivate respect and civility